phetsims/phet-info/deployment-info/chipper-2.0.md

 - Test it.
 You can `grunt` in the sim repo (the `checkout-target` above did the NPM magic for it to work)
 - Push the change to the sim branch (e.g. `git push origin 1.2`).

-otherwise if a dependency (e.g. scenery or any "common" repo) needs patching:
+Otherwise if a dependency (e.g. scenery or any "common" repo) needs patching:

 - From perennial, `grunt checkout-target --repo={{REPO}} --target={{BRANCH}}`, e.g. `grunt checkout-target --repo=chains --target=1.2`.
 - Check the common repo to see if it has a branch named `{{SIM}}-{{BRANCH}}`, e.g. does scenery have a branch named chains-1.2